ADC-1747/synaptic/README.md

 ## How to run nautilus_trader based backtest -
 Just run the run_backtest_linux.sh or run_backtest_windows.bat depending on you OS.
 After the backtest the results will be stored in the backtest_results directory.

+## Task 3 and 4 have been included in the docs directory.

+## The prompts have been included in the prompts directory.